begin with a free consultation (949) 870-3800

 Economic Damages in Orange County Brain Injury Claims

 These damages represent the measurable financial losses caused by the injury.
-An experienced brain injury attorney in Orange County will often work with economists and financial experts to calculate these costs and project them far into the future.
+An experienced brain injury attorney in Orange County will often work with economists and financial professionals to calculate these costs and project them over a long period.

 • Medical Expenses: This includes all past and future medical treatment, such as emergency care, hospital stays, surgeries, rehabilitation programs, medications, and psychological therapy.